XanderRiga/iracing_cog/README.md

 If the user who called it has not saved their ID, then they must provide an ID when calling.

 ### !update
+This will update the saved information for just the user who called the command.

+### !updateserver
 This will update the saved information for all users in the discord for use of the `!leaderboard` command.
 All discords are automatically updated every hour, so often this is unnecessary to run.